How the IAB’s GDPR Transparency and Consent Framework Works From a Technical Perspective (TCF 1.0, 2.0, and 2.2)

 For AdTech and MarTech vendors, the most important implications of the GDPR include:

-A change to the definition of personal data: Identifiers such as IP addresses, device IDs, location data, and cookies are now considered personal data.
-This changes the way advertisers and technology vendors collect, store, and use such information.
+A change to the definition of personal data: Identifiers such as IP addresses, device IDs, location data, and cookies will be considered personal data.
+This will change the way advertisers and technology vendors collect, store, and use such information.

-New rules for data collection: Companies wanting to collect and process user data have to obtain consent from users and comply with some stringent rules.
-For the most part, consent has to be freely given, specific, informed, and unambiguous.
-Also, consent boxes cannot be pre-ticked and have to be given with a statement or clear, affirmative action.
-All companies processing the data are required to provide evidence that consent was given.
+New rules for data collection: Companies wanting to collect and process user data will have to obtain consent from users and comply with some stringent rules.
+For the most part, consent will have to be freely given, specific, informed, and unambiguous.
+Also, consent boxes cannot be pre-ticked and will have to be given with a statement or clear, affirmative action.
+All companies processing the data will be required to provide evidence that consent was given.

-Consent is required for each data-processing activity: If companies wish to process user data for multiple purposes (e.g. behavioral targeting and personalization), they have to obtain user consent for each process.
+Consent is required for each data-processing activity: If companies wish to process user data for multiple purposes (e.g. behavioral targeting and personalization), they’ll have to obtain user consent for each process.

 For AdTech vendors, these new rules create a whole world of problems due to the fragmented nature of the online advertising ecosystem and the sheer number of players involved in a typical media transaction.